Critical Studies in Education

 - Review process.
 The default position is that the Journal’s permanent Editorial Team will handle the review process.
 However, Guest Editors may manage the peer review process themselves, when this is requested and when the Journal’s Editor In Chief is convinced that the Guest Editors will adhere to a strict blind peer review process in keeping with the Journal’s standards.
 This is to be negotiated at the outset.

 - Where Guest Editors elect to manage the peer review process themselves, they will be given access to the journal’s ScholarOne site through which manuscripts are managed.
+In addition to reviewers assigned by the Guest Editor, the journal’s Editor-in-Chief will assign each manuscript with a reviewer/s from the Editorial Board.
+Guest Editors should not consult with authors about decisions on their manuscripts until the decision has been conveyed to authors through the ScholarOne system.
 This ensures that a high standard of peer review is maintained.

 - In cases where the permanent editorial staff manage peer review, guest editors liaise with authors to ensure that initial and revised versions of manuscripts are submitted by agreed dates, in order to meet the Journal’s publishing deadline.
 The Guest Editor(s) are expected to provide the Editor In Chief with the names and contact details of international scholars in the relevant field who would be suitable reviewers.
 The Journal also draws on its own reviewers.
-The Editor In Chief’s judgement about the quality of the papers and whether they should be published are based upon these reviews.
+The Editor In Chief’s judgement about the quality of the papers and whether they should be published are based upon these reviews, including reviews provided by the Editorial Board.
 Authors are of course provided with an opportunity to revise their work in light of reviews and the Guest Editor(s) need to liaise with authors to address any concerns.

 - Instructions for Authors.
 All manuscripts are to be submitted via the Journal’s ScholarOne website.
 Specific instructions for authors preparing individual manuscripts for submission to CSE can be found here.
 These should be taken into account when preparing a proposal for a special issue and, if accepted, when working with authors to prepare their manuscripts for inclusion in the special issue.